deepak121001/ui-code-insight/README.md

 ?
 What type of project is this?
 (Use arrow keys)
 ❯ React
   Node.js
+  Vanilla JavaScript
   TypeScript
-  Vanilla JavaScript
+  TypeScript + React
+  Other

 ?
-Would you like to install all required dependencies?
-(Y/n) ❯ Yes

-?
 Which audit(s) do you want to run?
 (Press <space> to select) ❯◯ 🔒 Security Audit
  ◯ ⚡ Performance Audit
  ◯ ♿ Accessibility Audit
  ◯ 🚀 Lighthouse Audit
- ◯ 🧪 Testing Audit
  ◯ 📦 Dependency Audit
  ◯ 🔧 ESLint & Stylelint
- ◯ 🎯 Comprehensive Audit (All Categories)
+ ◯ 🎯 All Audits

 ?
 Would you like to test live URLs?
 (Y/n)
 ❯ Yes